kaufmann-dev/git-wrangler/README.md

 * ✅ `git-rename-authors.sh`: Change name and email of authors and commiters.
 * 🚧 `git-rename-branches.sh`: Rename git branches.
 * 🚧 `git-rename-commits.sh`: Rename commit messages.

+✅...
+Tested and working
+🚧...
+Work in progress, not sufficiently tested, use with caution
 ## gh-clone.sh
 Clones GitHub repositories based on specified criteria (visibility, user, limit) and organizes them into a designated directory, checking for existing repositories and displaying status messages.
 #### Syntax